 I’ve spent a lot of time in both JetBlue and Delta economy recently, and I can’t say enough good things about them both.
 Both airlines take great pride in trying to out-do one another when it comes to offering a quality economy class seat.
-Yes, the seats will be small (and hard) but you’re going to be in no danger of a Ryanair-like experience on either.
+Yes, the seats will be small (and hard) but you’re going to be in no danger of a Ryanair 737-800 basic economy experience on either.

 To muddy the waters even further in this JetBlue vs Delta comparison, I’m going to show you some really delicious food from my experiences on both of these airlines.
 Long story short, both are at the top of their game in regards to in-flight dining (at least in the premium cabins that is), and it’s extremely difficult for me to pick a winner.
 Let me show you what I mean:

 I’m just going to say it: JetBlue Mint has better food than Delta One.
 Taste wise, I’d say that they are fairly equal.
 However, JetBlue wins this portion of the comparison primarily because of how creative their chefs are.
 Not only in regards to the food, but the way they present you with the options.

 Mealtime on both airlines goes like this:

 - On JetBlue, you’ll be presented with a menu with a list of six main options.
 Instead of having to choose just one, you’ll get to pick three.
 Any combination (whatever you want).
 What you’ll end up getting is a tray of those three options, along with whatever side dishes that everyone else will get.

 - Delta, on the other hand, is more traditional when it comes to serving food in their premium cabins.
 Just like JetBlue, you’ll get a menu with an assortment of options.
 However, you’ll only get to pick one.
 A total bummer for those with a craving for a variety of flavors.